Autumn Qi for the Lungs

 Strengthen the Lungs through Movement

-To nourish your lungs with exercise, look for slow and deliberate movements that help to open the chest cavity, which are the middle and top of the three compartments in the San Jiao, or movements that focus on stimulating the lung meridian.
+To nourish your lungs with exercise, look for slow and deliberate movements that help to open the chest cavity, or movements that focus on stimulating the lung meridian.
 In Tai Chi and Qigong the spine, rib-cage, waist, chest and upper back go through an expanding and compressing motion that gently massages the internal body.
 This helps increase blood flow, remove toxins and aid the function of the lungs.
 The following exercises help strengthen the lungs in Traditional Chinese Medicine, by nourishing the lungs in the five element theory, and stimulating the lung meridian channel.

 Liver Movement in 8 Pieces of Brocade Qigong